 Coronavirus outbreak: Assam witnesses highest spike in COVID-19 cases; State tally at 259

-Guwahati, May 23: Assam witnessed the biggest single-day spike in the number of COVID-19 cases on Firday with 49 people testing positive for coronavirus, taking the infection tally to 259.
+Guwahati, May 23: Assam witnessed the biggest single-day spike in the number of COVID-19 cases on Friday with 49 people testing positive for coronavirus, taking the infection tally to 259.

-In a series of tweet, Health Minister Himanta Biswa Sarma said that at least 46 were reported from different quarantine centers and hospitals in Guwahati, Tezpur, Jorhat and Silchar.
+In a series of tweet, Health Minister Himanta Biswa Sarma said that at least 46 were reported from different quarantine centres and hospitals in Guwahati, Tezpur, Jorhat and Silchar.

 RBI ramps up economic support amidst coronavirus outbreak